williamthome/eel/README.md

 ## Highlight

-If you use VSCode, there is an [Embedded Erlang (EEl)](https://marketplace.visualstudio.com/items?itemName=williamthome.eel) extension in the Marketplace.
+If you use VSCode, you can get highlighting by installing the [Embedded Erlang (EEl)](https://github.com/williamthome/vscode_eel) extension.

 ## Sponsors